 The Greater Wellington Regional Council (GWRC) says it’s embracing the trend towards electric vehicles.

 “Electric vehicles are critical to decarbonising road transport,” it says, “so (we have) endorsed an advisory report on ‘Supporting Electric Vehicles in the Wellington Region’.
+People can check out EV charging installation for businesses from here!

 How to meet get zero emissions